 What sort of help are we providing?

 The family had been in the U.S. for several months before their relationship with St. Margaret’s began, so they had already received assistance for and been connected to resources for their basic needs of housing, furniture and food.
 Our parish’s commitment is for several months during 2025.
 So at this point in their resettlement process, they will be needing assistance with the next level of support, such as acquiring jobs and English language skills.
-However, there is a variety of ways members of our parish can engage with and support the family.
-The types of assistance they need can be sorted into a variety of categories as described below and require different time commitments and different amounts of effort.
-Sometimes the type of assistance crosses categories, which makes it all the more useful to the family.

-Your monetary support to the family can be given through St. Margaret’s by donating via Realm and selecting “Afghan Refugee Support” in the dropdown menu.
+Your monetary support to the family can be given through St. Margaret’s by donating via Realm and selecting “Afghan Refugee Support” in the drop-down menu.

 Funds given to this account will be used for: